 1854 Cadburys receives a Royal Warrant to be the sole purveyor of cocoa and chocolate to Queen Victoria.
 In 1866, Cadbury's sons, Richard and George, who had taken over the business, purchased a Van Houten machine for the factory and began to market their own cocoa powder.

-1868: Cadbury markets the first box of chocolate candies in 1868; decorated and packaged in a sentimental Victorian style.
+1868: Cadbury markets the first box of chocolates in 1868; decorated and packaged in a sentimental Victorian style.

 1875: Milk chocolate is invented by Henri Nestle, initially from a formula meant for babies for sweetened condensed milk .

-1880’s: Lindt invents the conching machine which makes chocolate smooth and starts making chocolate fondant.
+1879: Rodolphe Lindt (Switzerland) invents the conching machine which makes chocolate smooth and starts making chocolate fondant.
 It also means that chocolate can be better tempered.

 1890’s: American Milton Hersey starts production coating his original caramel and candies with chocolate.
 He goes on to create more iconic American chocolate candy bars with different flavours such as Cookie & Cream, White Chocolate and others.